ctp-eos/ctp-is-disclosure/CTP Energy Science: Core Principles: 04-24-2025.md

 ### 4. Expansion Beyond the Standard Model

 - **Beyond Four Forces**: CTPSci introduces at least two additional fundamental forces enabled by non-physical C-Energy and T-energy.
+P-energy delineates and defines the known 4 Fundamental Forces.
 - **Redefining Gravity**: Gravity is influenced by consciousness-based interactions, not merely by mass-curved spacetime.

 ### 5. Future Applications (CTPSCIA)